warcrimesdocument/warcrimesdocument.github.io/index.markdown

 Right now I'm getting another degree in diagnostic radiology nursing and they are doing everything they can to ruin it.
 They are still trying to get me to take my own life and they're always making sure that I'm suffering.
+After I've started studying the program they have frequently begun to cause bleedings and wounds on my hands by making them really dry, which will lead to problems when I'm working in a health care setting.
 They want ruin every opportunity that I have and they are trying to make sure that my life only gets worse.

 They are torturing and damaging me in many different ways and they are constantly doing things to my body and my outward appearance.